 Skip to main content

-This project, funded through Q Exchange by the Health Foundation and NHS England, will use the SusQI approach to explore the environmental and social impacts of medicines waste in care homes.
-We aim to generate innovative solutions in line with CQC environmental sustainability expectations that inspire action across the healthcare system.
+This project, funded through Q Exchange by the Health Foundation and NHS England, used the SusQI approach to explore the environmental and social impacts of medicines waste in care homes.
+We sought to generate innovative solutions in line with CQC environmental sustainability expectations to inspire action across the healthcare system.

-Working with staff in care homes, general practice and pharmacies, we will measure environmental impact, reduce medicine waste, free up staff time, and create guidance and ideas to embed improvements.
+Working with staff in care homes, general practice, and pharmacies, we measured environmental impact and identified simple interventions to reduce medicine waste and free up staff time.
+We have created guidance and case studies to share improvement ideas.

-What is the challenge your project is going to address and how does it connect to the theme of ‘How can we improve across system boundaries?
+What challenges did your project address and how does it connect to the theme of ‘How can we improve across system boundaries?’

 Medicine provision to care homes is a complex process requiring regular communication across the interface between care homes, general practice, and community pharmacy.
 Workload is high; medicines management processes are complex, time consuming and high risk.
 Sites are physically remote from each other, adding to communication challenges.

-We propose using the expertise of the Q community and a collaborative approach between care homes, general practice and community pharmacy to identify and address interface challenges.
+We utilised the expertise of the Q community and a collaborative approach between care homes, general practice and community pharmacy to identify and address interface challenges.
 The focus on environmental and social impacts of avoidable medicines waste re-frames this into a compelling problem urgently requiring solutions.

-1. Environmental – carbon footprint of medicines waste and packaging, pharmaceutical pollution risks.
+1. Environmental – carbon footprint of medicines delivery, medicines waste and packaging, pharmaceutical pollution risks.

 2. Social – safety, staff time, local impacts of waste.